isomerpages/ura-lkywcp/pages/faq.md

 **Who can I nominate?**

-The Prize is awarded to cities and recognises their key leaders and organisations for displaying foresight, good governance and innovation in tackling the many urban challenges faced.
-You may nominate a city, with the city government taking the lead in the nomination, in association with their key partner organisations (if applicable).
+The Prize is awarded to cities only.
+As such, you may wish to nominate a city, with the city government taking the lead in the nomination, in association with their key partner organisations (if applicable).

 ---